 If you’re trying to upgrade or install a new version of Windows 10, you may come across the Error 0x80073712 in the midst of a Windows update.
-This issue mainly occurs when system files get corrupted, and the Windows upgrade process detects the integrity of the system questionable.
+This problem mainly occurs if some of the Windows Update files got corrupted or missing.
 It means that a file required by Windows Setup is possibly now gets damaged or corrupted.
-In this blog post, we have outlined a number of possible solutions for Error 0x80073712 when trying to upgrade to a new version of Windows 10.
+In this blog post, we have explained some possible solutions for Error 0x80073712.

 Undoubtedly, Windows 10 has been patched and polished with proper attentiveness, but still, some of its features leave a lot to be desired.
 Apart from this, Windows Update is still unprotected and prone to damage like Error 0x80073712.
 This inbuilt service offers updates for the software in the form of cumulative updates and service packs.
 The main purpose of Windows Update is to keep the OS updated with enhanced security and stability features.
 To remain effective, we suggest you follow the workaround below in the same order since we arranged the fixed by their efficiency and difficulty.